tiesen243/yuki-ui/README.md

 # Yuki Toolkit

-A comprehensive collection of copy-paste React components and UI libraries built with shadcn/ui.
+A comprehensive collection of copy-paste React components and libraries.
 Install components instantly using the shadcn CLI with a focus on customization, accessibility, and developer experience.

 ## Features